 Success is especially dangerous when it comes to ego.

 When you become successful the tendency is to tell your story in an embellished form.
-The struggles you’ve overcome, the demons you’ve conquered and the accomplishments which seem all but obvious given you immense talent.
+The struggles you’ve overcome, the demons you’ve conquered, and the accomplishments seem all but obvious given your immense talent.